 Try not to add too much batter or you will have it spilling out of the waffle maker, making a mess.

 Use your favorite Gluten-Free flour and make them gluten-free!
 As always, some gluten-free flours may change the texture of the waffles

-For me, making waffles is easier than making pancakes and the clean up is faster too.
+For me, making waffles are easier than making pancakes, and the clean-up is faster too.

 Trust me – they are wicked good!